-The Master of Science in Healthcare Administration (MHA) is offered entirely through distance education and is designed to enhance career opportunities in leadership and professional development in the clinical setting through a heightened understanding of management skills, economic, financial, legal, and marketing aspects of healthcare, and healthcare information technology.
+The Master of Science in Healthcare Administration (MHA) is offered entirely through distance education and is designed to prepare entry or intermediate-level individuals enhance their career opportunities through leadership and professional development in the clinical setting through a heightened understanding of management skills, economic, financial, legal, and marketing aspects of healthcare, and healthcare information technology.
 The MS in Healthcare Administration provides opportunities to concentrate in the Radiology, Oncology, Executive or Memory Care.